Chrismettal/PiPLC/README.md

 This is a work in progress for a Raspberry Pi breakout board + DIN rail case to use Pis in PLC-like industrial situations.

+The design relies on a Raspberry Pi 4 for all functions to work.
+Pi 5 is currently untested, while Pi 3 and below don't allow for all functions to be used.

 All the parts are or will be stocked at Tindie!

 <a href="https://www.tindie.com/stores/binary-6/?ref=offsite_badges&utm_source=sellers_Chrismettal&utm_medium=badges&utm_campaign=badge_medium"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>